 Much like the age-old technique of counting sheep, repeating a phrase helps keep your thoughts focused on the present.
 Another recent study has shown that repetition helps reduce activity in the cerebral cortex, creating a calming effect.
 While only thinking of the mantra, you’re less likely to remain tense physically, or worry about things that keep you up.

 In addition, mantras don’t keep your mind busy like counting sheep does.
 Instead, they help you focus on positive emotions like peace and tranquility.
-Check out these great sleep mantras below to find one that will put you in a peaceful dream in no time:

 How to Use Sleep Mantras